Spoon Fishing For Trout: Guide Tactics For More Trout

 Angler Position and Casting Direction

-When it comes to casting a spoon for trout in a river, I have found that casting straight across the river or slightly downriver tends to yield better results than casting upriver or straight downriver.
+When casting a spoon for trout in a river, I have found that casting straight across the river or slightly downriver yields better results than casting upriver or straight downriver.

 Casting upriver and retrieving downriver can sometimes startle the fish or make it more challenging for them to grab the lure.